schmid07/Election_Analysis/README.md

 ## Resources

 - Data Source: election_results.csv
-- Softward: Python 3.7.6, Visual Studio Code
+- Software: Python 3.7.6, Visual Studio Code

 ## Summary
 The analysis of the election shows that: